+Can our sleep really impact our diet and what we eat?
 We’re all eating too much added sugar, in fact, SugarByHalf estimate that we each consume an average of 22kg every year!
 As well as expanding our waistlines, the excess sugar in our diets can lead to chronic illnesses such as diabetes and heart disease.

-However, a recent study carried out at Kings College London has concluded that something as simple as getting more shut-eye might help us to keep our fingers out of the biscuit jar.
+However, a study carried out at Kings College London has concluded that something as simple as getting more shut-eye might help us to keep our fingers out of the biscuit jar.
 Participants in the study closely monitored the impact that 90 minutes of extra sleep had on their diets.
 The results showed that this increase resulted in an average reduction of 10g of added sugar a day, and a further trend towards a reduction of total carbohydrate consumption.

 So how can we get more sleep?